hamk-business-information-technology/os/Windows_11_license_from_home_to_education_and_activate_Hyper-V.md

 ```
 * Save it in a safe place 😊

+`NOTE: Microsoft is slowly moving to a digital licenses that are tied to your laptop’s hardware or Microsoft account.
+In this situation you WILL NOT get a license key because activation will be done without it.` [Read more from here](https://support.microsoft.com/en-us/windows/activate-windows-c39005d4-95ee-b91e-b399-2820fda32227)

 ## Step 2: Getting a new Windows 11 Education license

 1. Log in to [Azure For Education](https://azureforeducation.microsoft.com/devtools).